17 Best US National Parks to Visit in September (+ Fall Info & Tips)

 Go there for: comfortable weather before winter, hiking

-Though the park gets many visitors during the summer months, the fall season is also a good time of the year to think about visiting this area.
+Though Theodore Roosevelt National Park gets many visitors during the summer months, the fall season is also a good time of the year to think about visiting this area.

-You can start your exploration at the Painted Canyon Visitor Center.
-Here, you’ll get your first sight of the Badlands from a high overlook.
+You can start your journey at the Painted Canyon Visitor Center.
+Here, you’ll get your first sight of the Badlands from a high overlook!

 Theodore Roosevelt National Park in September